Onogwuchris/project_1/README.md

 # project_1
 project_1
-This is to guide you on how to install apache
+This is to guide you on how to install apachegit
+It was fun learning it